pilojanmobile/SplashScreenExmaple/README.md

-# checksplash
+# Flutter SplashScreen Example

-A new Flutter Splash Screen Example,Easy to build
+A new Flutter Splash Screen Example,Easy to build ,Support for both Android and iOS.

 # Package